nmfs-opensci/xaringan-nmfs/README.md

 ### To use

 Open one of the template Rmd files in the `docs` folder and save.
 Then edit with your material.
 Click knit to make the presentation.
 Note, the css files need to be in the same folder as your Rmd file.

+To host on GitHub, go to settings in your GH repo and turn on GitHub Pages (scroll to bottom).
+Select the main branch and docs folder and click save.
+Save the url that it tells you.
+The url to your slideshow will be something like `yourname.github.io/thisrepo/docs/slides.html`.

 ### `template.Rmd`.